hibernick/RasPreenFM2/README.md

 ```
 AARCH	 ?= 64
 RASPPI	 ?= 3
-PREFIX	 ?= arm-eabi-
+PREFIX	 ?= doesent_care-
 PREFIX64 ?= /home/where/your/crosscompiler/lives/gcc-arm-8.3-2019.03-x86_64-aarch64-elf/bin/aarch64-elf-
 ```

 Change the Sounddevice in src/config.h

 `#define USE_I2S`

-and build it to make & test the framework, the addon/fatfs must also be build.
+and build it to make & test the framework (it won't sound (HiFiBerry is not supported), just to test if its compiling with the library) the addon/fatfs must also be build.

 To Compile the RasPreenFM2

-in the minisynth directory
+in the minisynth directory do

-do `git clone https://github.com/styro2000/RasPreenFM2.git RasPreenFM2`  to get the Source
+`git clone https://github.com/styro2000/RasPreenFM2.git RasPreenFM2`  to get the Source

 i had to change line 63 in circle/Rules.mk to